-Seeking academic advisement is essential to your academic success and timely graduation.
-Academic advisement is available to students through both our department advisor and staff advisors in the College’s Student Services Center/Educational Opportunity Program Satellite.
+Seeking academic advisement is essential to academic success and timely graduation.
+Academic advisement is available to students through both the department advisor and staff advisors in the College of Social and Behavioral Sciences Student Services Center/EOP.
 Please call (818) 677-2658 to schedule an appointment.
-Within the Psychology Department, contact undergraduate advising at (818) 677-2952 and for graduate program advisement, call (818) 677-2827.
+Within the Psychology department, contact undergraduate advising at (818) 677-2952 and for graduate program advisement, call (818) 677-2827.

 Chair: Jill Razani